 Data Subject Rights | Gives individuals control over their personal data | Empowers individuals and enhances their privacy |

-Understanding the meaning of GDPR is essential for organizations to align their practices with the regulation and to ensure that individuals’ personal data is handled in a lawful and responsible manner.
-By doing so, organizations can build trust with their customers and avoid the hefty penalties associated with non-compliance.
+Understanding the meaning of GDPR is essential for organisations to align their practices with the regulation and to ensure that individuals’ personal data is handled in a lawful and responsible manner.
+By doing so, organisations can build trust with their customers and avoid the hefty penalties associated with non-compliance.

 Essential Rules for GDPR Compliance